From Set Convergence to Pointwise Convergence: Finite-Time Guarantees for Average-Reward Q-Learning with Adaptive Stepsizes: Introduction

 \subsection{Main Contributions}

 In this work, we provide the first principled study on the finite-time analysis of average-reward $Q$-learning.
 Specifically, we make the following contributions.

-\begin{itemize} \item \textbf{Finite-Time Analysis for the Last-Iterate Convergence.} We study two average-reward $Q$-learning algorithms.
-The first one (cf.\ Algorithm \ref{alg:QL-set}) represents the most natural extension of $Q$-learning from the discounted setting, where the only modification (besides setting the discount factor to one) is the use of stepsizes $\alpha_k(s,a)$ that adapt to individual state-action pairs $(s,a)$.
-In particular, the adaptive stepsize $\alpha_k(s,a)$ is inversely proportional to the number of visits to the state-action pair $(s,a)$, thereby serving as a local clock for each pair.
-We establish finite-time convergence bounds for this $Q$-learning algorithm, showing that $\mathbb{E}[p_\mysp(Q_k - Q^*)^2] \leq \tilde{\mathcal{O}}(1/k)$, where $p_\mysp(\cdot)$ denotes the span seminorm, $Q_k$ is the $k$-th iterate, and $Q^*$ is the optimal relative $Q$-function (cf.\ Theorem \ref{thm:QL-set}).
+\paragraph{Finite-Time Analysis for the Last-Iterate Convergence.} We study two average-reward $Q$-learning algorithms.
+The first one (cf.\ Algorithm~\ref{alg:QL-set}) represents the most natural extension of $Q$-learning from the discounted setting, where the only modification, besides setting the discount factor to one, is the use of stepsizes $\alpha_k(s,a)$ that adapt to individual state–action pairs $(s,a)$.
+In particular, the adaptive stepsize $\alpha_k(s,a)$ is inversely proportional to the number of visits to the state–action pair $(s,a)$, thereby serving as a local clock for each pair.
+We establish finite-time convergence bounds for this $Q$-learning algorithm, showing that $\mathbb{E}[\mysp(Q_k - Q^*)^2] \leq \tilde{\mathcal{O}}(1/k)$, where $\mysp(\cdot)$ denotes the span seminorm, $Q_k$ is the $k$-th iterate, and $Q^*$ is the optimal $Q$-function (cf.\ Theorem~\ref{thm:QL-set}).
 Alternatively, this result can be interpreted as convergence to the set $\mathcal{Q} = \{Q^* + c e \mid c \in \mathbb{R}\}$, where $e$ denotes the all-ones vector, with a rate of $\tilde{\mathcal{O}}(1/k)$ in mean-square distance.
-Building upon Algorithm \ref{alg:QL-set}, we further propose that by adding an additional centering step, the resulting algorithm (cf.\ Algorithm \ref{alg:QL-pointwise}) achieves pointwise convergence to the centered optimal relative $Q$-function, denoted by $\tilde{Q}^*$, also with a rate of $\tilde{\mathcal{O}}(1/k)$: $\mathbb{E}[\|Q_k - \tilde{Q}^*\|_\infty^2] \leq \tilde{\mathcal{O}}(1/k)$ (cf.\ Theorem \ref{thm:QL-pointwise}).
+Building upon Algorithm~\ref{alg:QL-set}, we further propose that by adding an additional centering step, the resulting algorithm (cf.\ Algorithm~\ref{alg:QL-pointwise}) achieves pointwise convergence to the centered optimal $Q$-function, denoted by $\tilde{Q}^*$, also with a rate of $\tilde{\mathcal{O}}(1/k)$; that is, $\mathbb{E}[\|Q_k - \tilde{Q}^*\|_\infty^2] \leq \tilde{\mathcal{O}}(1/k)$ (cf.\ Theorem~\ref{thm:QL-pointwise}).

-To the best of our knowledge, Theorem \ref{thm:QL-set} and Theorem \ref{thm:QL-pointwise} provide the first finite-time analysis for the last-iterate convergence of average-reward $Q$-learning.